skelsec/evilrdp/README.md

 :triangular_flag_on_post: This is the public repository of aardwolf, for latest version and updates please consider supporting us through https://porchetta.industries/

-# EVILRDP - More control
+# EVILRDP - More control over RDP
 Th evil twin of [`aardwolfgui`](https://github.com/skelsec/aardwolfgui) using the [`aardwolf`](https://github.com/skelsec/aardwolf) RDP client library that gives you extended control over the target and additional scripting capabilities from the command line.

 ## :triangular_flag_on_post: Sponsors